omunite215/FCC-JavaScript-Calculator/README.md

 ## Welcome to My Repository!!

-### This is a Markdown Previewer Project on React!!
+### This is a part of Free Code Camp Project : JavaScript Calculator Project on React!!

 ### I faced problems in making logic of :
 - dot elimination in case of consecutive input decimals.